sxh2016/Cluster-Computing/Using Proxy Server on different kind of Severs/README.md

-# HW3 for Distributed System

-## There are four types of servers for prototype.
+# There are four types of servers for prototype.

 1. SimpleServer.java for simple server